 Learn pGenie in Y Minutes¶

-We'll build a simple music catalogue project - the same one used in the pGenie demo.
+We'll build a simple music catalogue — the same project used in the pGenie demo.

 Prerequisites¶